Robbery, Larceny and the Different Kinds of Theft

-When someone enters a place to steal something, it falls under the burglary category.
+When someone enters a place to steal something, it may fall under the burglary category.
 The biggest difference between burglary and other forms of theft is that burglary implies unlawful entry.
 Because of that distinction, a burglary charge can occur even if the person doesn’t steal anything.
-If an intent to take something exists, the charge can stick.
+If an intent to take something exists, the charge can possibly stick.

 What You Need to Do About a Theft-Related Criminal Charge

 All theft charges can come with serious consequences.
-If you find yourself facing such a charge, you should immediately contact a criminal defense lawyer.
+If you find yourself facing such a charge, or being accused of such charge, you should immediately contact a criminal defense lawyer.
 Your criminal defense lawyer can help you figure out which steps you need to take to give your case the best possible chance.

 Connect with a qualified criminal defense lawyer today.
 Whether it’s a robbery, burglary, or any other theft-related charge, contact the Lawyer Referral Service of Central Texas immediately.